NitinJuyal1610/Ticket-Ease/readme.md

 - **System Architecture:** Built with Node.js, Express.js, and MongoDB, the ticketing system integrates with an email service provider for notifications.

-- **Development Environment Setup:** Backend tools, dependencies, database connections, and email service provider are installed and configured.

 - **User Registration and Authentication:** Users can create accounts and securely log in using authentication tokens or JWT.

-- **Role-based Access Control:** Different roles (e.g., admin, support agent, customer) are defined with access permissions.
+- **Role-based Access Control:** Different roles (e.g., admin, support agent, user) are defined with access permissions.

-- **Ticket Management:** Users can create detailed tickets, view and manage assigned tickets, and track ticket status and updates.
+- **Ticket Management:** Users can create detailed tickets, view and manage assigned tickets, and make updates.

 - **Ticket Assignment:** Support agents can claim and assign tickets, allowing for reassignment if necessary.